NextronSystems/asgard-manual/usage/commandline.rst

 .. code:: console

-   nextron@asgard~$ sudo asgard2-repacker -name javax
+   nextron@asgard:~$ sudo asgard2-repacker -name javax

 This command will create a new agent for all operating systems.
 This is specially designed for cases where an agent obfuscation is required.